Krugertom/WeChat-Social-Listening/README.md

 API to collect WeChat article data, from Newrank, by brand name.
 Can collect articles from any date range since the opening of the brand's WeChat account.

+In order to use the NewRank API, you first need to create a new user account on the newrank website & then verify with local China phone number.
+Free API provides up to 2000 calls.

 API will return:

 - Account Name